 Written By Kevin “Pancake Elitist” Beacham

 *The reason I know the exact date is less dramatic than it may plainly appear.
 This was the day of Brother Ali’s Day Of Dignity.
-When I arrived on the scene I made about to find everyone in that staff meeting and admit my blatant wrongness, including apologizing to J-Bird for being dismissive of his Pancake rating, which I now recognized as accurate.
+When I arrived on the scene I made a point to find everyone in that staff meeting where I challenged the Blackbird Pancake and admitted my blatant wrongness, including apologizing to J-Bird for being dismissive of his Pancake rating, which I now recognized as accurate.
 This is a case where I was glad to be wrong and wanted to share in the discovery.